Subscription Modal Banner

 how to start a small business in the Philippines - data-driven decision-making

-What’s great about starting a business in this digital age is the availability of various types of data that will help you with decision-making.
-You can make precise predictions on customer behavior and trends, which ultimately shape your operations.
-Data also helps streamline your business processes, which in turn allows you to reduce the wastage of resources, such as money and time.
+What’s great about starting a business in this digital age is the availability of various types of tools to help with decision-making.
+Data helps streamline your business processes, which in turn allows you to reduce the wastage of resources, such as money and time.

-Data never lies, but don’t be too consumed by it that you experience analysis paralysis.
+But don’t be too consumed by data that you experience analysis paralysis.
 Sometimes, an abundance of data may impede critical decision-making.[3]

 You don’t want to do all the tasks by yourself.
 That would be wasting your precious time!

-Multiply yourself by teaching other people some of your skills that they should master.
-It means more time for you to do more important things for the business.
+Multiply yourself by teaching other people some of your skills.
+This means more time for you to do more important things for the business.

 Since you need to give a big chunk of your time to grow your business, you’re going to miss Friday nights with friends, bonding time with family, and regular sleep.
 There's also a possibility of losing your life savings.
 This goes with balancing your needs and wants so that you can follow through with your financial goals.